 To facilitate place-based revitalization for households at risk of displacement due to new development, the City will require replacement housing units subject to the requirements of Government Code, Section 65915, subdivision (c)(3), on sites identified in the site inventory when any new development (residential, mixed-use, or nonresidential) occurs on a site that has been occupied by or restricted for the use of lower-income households at any time during the previous five years.
-This requirement applies to nonvacant sites and vacant sites with previous residential uses that have been vacated or demolished.
+This requirement applies to non-vacant sites and vacant sites with previous residential uses that have been vacated or demolished.

-Responsible Agency: Community Development Department

-Time Frame: The replacement requirement will be implemented immediately and applied as applications on identified sites are received and processed.
+Responsible Agency: Community Development Department and Planning Building and as applications on identified sites are received and processed.